aswain009/java-oop-class-notes/week-two.md

 ### cohesion and coupling
 - the goal: classes should have strong cohesion, weak coupling
-- cohesion: each class should do only one things
+- cohesion: each class should do only one thing
 - coupling: classes shouldn't depend on the details of another class, the classes should work independently; changing how one of them works shouldn't break the other

 ### access modifiers